NSW Rural Doctors Network (RDN) workforce data is recognised in the health sector for its high quality, integrity, relevance and longevity.

 This year the Practice Manager Workforce Surveys are seeking targeted feedback from rural Practice Managers around a range of professional development offerings for administration staff engaged in practice management activities.

 Annual GP Workforce Survey

-The GP Workforce Survey asks questions about rural GP workforce access to relevant allied health services for patient referral at the local level, and the barriers and challenges for GPs wishing to refer their patients to these services.
+This year the GP Workforce Survey will seek feedback from rural GPs about the GP workforce access to relevant allied health services for patient referral at the local level, and the barriers and challenges for GPs wishing to refer their patients to these services.
 We will also seek feedback on ways in which RDN can support health professional well-being.

-RDN looks forward to the continued support of the annual GP Workforce Survey in 2018, which will continue to make a positive difference to primary healthcare in rural NSW.
+RDN looks forward to the continued support of our annual surveys in 2018, which will continue to make a positive difference to primary healthcare in rural NSW.